I Am David (film): Reception

-The film received mixed to negative reviews from critics.
-Based on 34 reviews collected by the film review aggregator Rotten Tomatoes, 39% of critics gave I Am David a positive review, with an average rating of 5.2/10.
-On Metacritic, the film has a weighted average score of 47 out of 100 based on 9 critics, indicating "mixed or average reviews".
 Roger Ebert of the Chicago Sun-Times wrote: "I couldn't believe a moment of it, and never identified with little David."

 The film grossed $288,552 domestically in 226 theaters.
 In the rest of the world, the film grossed $3,824.

 Awards

 The film won several awards in 2003, including the Crystal Heart Award in the Heartland Film Festival, the Queens Festival's Best Feature Film prize, and Best Film and Most Promising Actor for Ben Tibber.
 Ben Tibber never acted in a feature film again.